 Medical Expenses Deductions Checklist

-The IRS offers the list for qualified medical expenses.
+The IRS offers a list for qualified medical expenses.
 We've included a partial list of qualified medical expenses below.
 For the complete list, see IRS Publication 502.

 -